The 5 Best Free Sites to Download Windows Sound Effects

-Windows will play a sound when you log on, if your battery is running low and if you encounter an error.
+Windows will play a sound when you log on if your battery is running low and if you encounter an error.
 But what if you want to mix things up a bit and change the sound scheme for your computer?

-Most people will customise their wallpaper or screensaver, but let’s take it one step further by altering sound.
+Most people will change their wallpaper or screensaver, but let’s take it one step further by altering sound.
 A lightsaber swoosh when you receive an email?
 A famous movie quote when you shut down?
 The sky is the limit!

 This guide will briefly walk you through how to change your sound scheme and point you to some of the best places to download alternative audio.

-Alter Individual Sounds Or Set A Scheme
+How to Alter Individual Sounds or Set a Scheme

-Top Resources For Sound Downloads
+Top Resources for Windows Sound Downloads

 Now you know how to customise your sound schemes, it’s just a case of picking out those perfect audio files.
 If you don’t have any suitable choices, take a gander at the list below for some free resources.